-We run 6 to 8 climbs per year to Island peak and having been doing this since 2009.
+We run approximately eight climbs per year to Island Peak and having been doing this since 2009.
 We have the best footage, itinerary and full time climbing Sherpa’s who fix our own ropes and manage the climbs professionally.
 All our climbs are professionally guided with internationally qualified guides.
-I have climbed Island peak 17 times and we have a wealth of knowledge and experience on this mountain.
+Ian has personally led over 17+ climbs on Island Peak and we have the experience and knowledge on the mountain.
 Check out our upcoming trips.

 Gain Access to our Island Peak Dossier

-Island peak is situated in the Everest region of Nepalright on the Nepalese, Tibetan border.
-Island peak is an extension of Lhotse and Everest.
-The ridge line drops of Lhotse and right onto the summit of Island peak.
-The Imja valley is home to amazing glaciers running down from 8,000m high in the unique mountain valley.
-We have 3 Island peak climbing itineraries, the most popular includes an Everest base camp trek.
+Island Peak is situated in the Everest region of Nepal, on the Nepalese – Tibetan border.
+Island Peak is an extension of Lhotse and Everest.
+The ridge line drops off Lhotse and right onto the summit of Island Peak.
+The Imja Valley is home to amazing glaciers, running down from 8,000m high in this unique mountain valley.
+We have 3 Island peak climbing itineraries, however, our most popular one encompasses an Everest Base Camp trek.

-Climbing Island peak is not easy, but you can make it easier by spending more days on the trek in and on the mountain.
-You need to acclimatize to the lower levels of oxygen lower down on the trail.
-The summit statistics show most people are not summiting Island peak.
-If you decide to climb Island peak on a 10 day trip you are making it a more dangerous and challenging endeavor.
-This really lowers your chances of success.
-We go for the summit on day 14 of our trip.
-You will be carrying a backpack with 5kg to 7kg so you need a good level of fitness, and excellent physical conditioning.
-Ideally you need to be able to do multi day trekking for 4 – 6 hours on the hills with a weighted backpack building up to carrying 10/15 kg in most of your training sessions.
+You will be carrying a backpack with 5kg to 7kg on the trip, therefore, you need a good level of fitness, and excellent physical conditioning.
+Ideally, you need to be able to do multi day trekking for 4 – 6 hours on the hills with a weighted backpack building up to carrying 10/15 kg in most of your training sessions.
 There is a range of training you can do if you are not close to the hills and need to rely on the stair master, treadmill, bikes, jogging and weights.
 We can help you manage your time to get the best preparation possible with individual training programs.
 You also need to come competent in abseiling and with basic mountaineering skills.
-CLICK HEREfor our top 10 tips for climbing Island peak.
+CLICK HERE for our top 10 tips for climbing Island Peak.